HOW WE ARE KEEPING OUR YMCA COMMUNITY SAFE

 -When using the wellness center, members will be asked to wipe down equipment before and after use with provided EPA-approved disinfectant.

-To ensure the well-being of our YMCA community, we will also be implementing additional safety precautions within a number of our summer programs, including summer day camp and sports camps.
+To ensure the well-being of our YMCA community, we will also be implementing additional safety precautions within a number of our programs, including YMCA Kid Zone PLUS.
 Additional information will be shared with registered participants.
-To find a full list of YMCA Summer Day Camp Health and Safety Guidelines, click here.
+To find a full list of YMCA Kid Zone PLUS Health and Safety Guidelines, click here.

 LET'S WORK TOGETHER